 - Analyze by role and across roles.
 Look for alignment (all tiers enthusiastic), divergence (users love it, buyers do not), and blockers (one tier has a dealbreaker objection).

 - Iterate and retest.
-At $20 per interview, running a second round after refining the concept is economically trivial compared to launching the wrong product.
+At $25 per interview, running a second round after refining the concept is economically trivial compared to launching the wrong product.

+A focused concept testing program with 20-30 interviews across two stakeholder tiers, completed in 24 hours through User Intuition, gives you more actionable insight than a quarterly survey ever will.
 The methodology matters more than the scale.
-Depth interviews that probe technical objections, switching costs, and role-specific concerns reveal why a concept works or fails, not just whether it scores above an arbitrary threshold.
+Depth interviews that probe technical objections, switching costs, and role-specific concerns reveal why a concept works or fails — not just whether it scores above an arbitrary threshold.
+For a broader overview of concept testing methodology, see the complete guide to concept testing and the related guide on getting feature feedback without leading questions.